ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/11/__2023-09-07_06-59-59-701000_evan.webp" description="" %}
 {% include photo.html url="2023-09-14-north-mongolia/11/__2023-09-07_06-31-58-621000_evan.webp" description="" %}

 We followed behind as Lhagwa barrelled across the slope side, slipping several times in what I thought would be a tip, potentially rolling into the lake.
 His wife, safely in our car, would go "ooooooooo!" and then nervously laugh each time it happened.
-To cap off the adrenaline rush, Lhagwa undertook a mid journey horse herding by brazenly off course in an attempt to herd a group of his horses towards the direction of his cabin.
+To cap off the adrenaline rush, Lhagwa undertook a short horse herding adventure by veering brazenly off-course in an attempt to herd a group of his horses towards the direction of his cabin.

 When we got back Anuka was in the middle of preparing sheep steamed dumplings from one of the hind legs.
-Before, during, and after the consumption of dumplings, we played cards on a fold up table under a flickering hospital white light bulb.
+Before, during, and after eating dumplings, we played cards on a fold up table under a flickering hospital white light bulb.
 I won the first round but Lhagwa reigned supreme for the rest of the night.
 Must have been home court advantage.

 {% include photo.html url="2023-09-14-north-mongolia/11/__2023-09-07_07-44-31-611000_evan.webp" description="" %}